 Node implementations should consider restricting which opcodes and storage slots validation frames can access, similar to ERC-7562.
 This isolates transactions from each other and limits mass invalidation vectors.

 It's recommended that to validate the transaction, a specific frame structure is enforced and the amount of gas that is expended executing the validation phase must be limited.
-Once the frame calls APPROVE(0x2), it can be included in the mempool and propagated to peers safely.
+Once the validation prefix reaches payer approval via APPROVE(APPROVE_PAYMENT) or APPROVE(APPROVE_PAYMENT_AND_EXECUTION), the transaction can be included in the mempool and propagated to peers safely.

 In general, it can be assumed that handling of frame transactions imposes similar restrictions as EIP-7702 on mempool relay, i.e. only a single transaction can be pending for an account that uses frame transactions.